benfreke/docker-templates/README.md

 ### compose

-The collection of docker-compose files
+A large docker-compose file, from which to cherry pick sections

 ### dockerfiles

 The collection of various dockerfiles that are useful

+### scripts

+A collection of scripts that make starting and creating images easier

+### stack

+A large docker-compose file, from which to cherry pick sections